wilcocsjr/flexible-area-card/README.md

 1. This card is available in the [Home Assistant Community Store (HACS)](https://hacs.xyz/).
 2. Search for "Flexible Area Card" and install it.
-3. Add the resource reference to your Lovelace configuration.

-    ```yaml
-    # In your ui-lovelace.yaml or dashboard raw configuration
-    resources:
-      - url: /hacsfiles/flexible-area-card/flexible-area-card.js
-        type: module
-    ```

 **Method 2: Manual Installation**

-1. Download the `flexible-area-card.js` file from the [latest release](<link_to_your_releases_page>).
+1. Download the `flexible-area-card.js` file from the [latest release](https://github.com/wilcocsjr/flexible-area-card).
-2. Place the file in your `config/www/` directory.
+2. In your `config/www/` directory create a new folder named `flexible-area-card`.
-3. Add the resource reference to your Lovelace configuration.

-    ```yaml
-    # In your ui-lovelace.yaml or dashboard raw configuration
-    resources:
-      - url: /local/flexible-area-card.js
-        type: module
-    ```
+4. Copy the downloaded `flexible-area-card.js` file to `config/www/flexible-area-card`.
+5. On the Settings page go to Dashboards, click the three dots (⋮) in the top-right corner and click on Resources
+6. Click Add Resource, paste the url `config/www/flexible-area-card/flexible-area-card.js`, select JavaScript module and click Create.

 ## Configuration